tibouniseifeddine-creator/adsgenius/docs/TESTING.md

 ## What's covered and what isn't

-Covered: password hashing/verification via bcrypt (indirectly, through real register/login calls), JWT-based session tokens, per-IP and per-email rate limiting shape (unit-level), the email format guard, Meta access token encryption at rest, and -- the most important one for a multi-tenant product -- that one workspace's data cannot be read by, or referenced from, another workspace's account, enforced server-side rather than only hidden in the UI.
+Covered: password hashing/verification via bcrypt (indirectly, through real register/login calls), JWT-based session tokens, per-IP and per-email rate limiting shape (unit-level), the email format guard, Meta access token encryption at rest, the TOTP algorithm against RFC 6238's own test vectors, the full two-factor login/disable/recovery-code flow, and -- the most important one for a multi-tenant product -- that one workspace's data cannot be read by, or referenced from, another workspace's account, enforced server-side rather than only hidden in the UI.

 Not covered yet: the Meta OAuth connect/sync flow (would need mocking Meta's Graph API), file uploads to Vercel Blob, the ZR Express courier integration, and the AI creative-generation endpoints (would need mocking the Anthropic/OpenAI APIs).
 These are reasonable next additions but were out of scope for this pass, which focused on the highest-risk paths: authentication and tenant data isolation.